wework/plasma/docs/gitbook/README.md

 ![Hero pattern](/styles/cms-hero.png)

 ## System design

+Design systems bring order and consistency to products.
+They help to protect the brand, elevate the user experience, and increase the speed and efficiency of how we design and build products.
+The Plasma design system is built on the founding principles of WeWork's [Digital Foundations ↗](https://digital-foundations.netlify.com).

 The illustration below demonstrates how the Plasma design system focusses on [foundational](/foundations/README.md) elements like [colors](/colors/README.md) and [text styles](/text-styles/README.md).
 [Components](/components/README.md) like [form inputs](/form-elements/README.md), [buttons](/buttons/README.md), [toggles](/toggles/README.md), [tabs](/tabs/README.md), [tooltips](/tooltips/README.md) and [pagination](/pagination/README.md).
 And a [pattern](/patterns/README.md) library designed to cover a range of product scenarios, tailored to data-heavy products and the WeWork brand.